-Plaintiffs claimed that in affected revolvers the hammer seat is improperly fitted, allowing it to move without a trigger pull, and that some also have another defect which allows the blocking plate to fall out of position and become stuck, increasing the risk of an accidental discharge when the gun is dropped.
+Plaintiffs claimed that in affected revolvers the hammer seat is improperly fitted, allowing it to move without a trigger pull, and that some also have another defect that allows the blocking plate to fall out of position and become stuck, increasing the risk of an accidental discharge when the gun is dropped.

-Torres said the total value of the settlement was just under $38 million, and as a result was awarding attorneys fees of up to $5.5 million.
+Torres said the total value of the settlement was just under $38 million, and as a result was awarded attorneys fees of up to $5.5 million.
 A final approval hearing is set for August 27.

 Do I Have a Taurus Gun Lawsuit?

 The Product Liability Litigation Group at Schmidt & Clark, LLP law firm is an experienced team of trial lawyers that focus on the representation of plaintiffs in Taurus Gun lawsuits.
 We are handling individual litigation nationwide and currently accepting new defective revolver cases in all 50 states.